Lynemmm/SimOrbitFitting/README.md

 branch GJ832b-c-result: simulation result of GJ832 system which is discovered in 2014 by technique with a super-earth and a jovian planet;

 branch triple-planet-result: simulation result of triple-planet system which is simulated system with three planets with the mass of 2.2 Mearth, 7.6 Mearth and 32 Mearth, respectively.

+Please contact me if you have any questions. email: yaning_liu@hotmail.com